Information for Prospective Graduate Students

 Our graduate students take part in national and international conferences, and even organize their own annual research symposium.
 Take a look at the abstracts of their theses to discover their diversity, but still appreciate their unity in aiming for research excellence.
 Our graduate students become corporate researchers and university professors all over the world.

-In the academic year 2004-2005, the research expenditures of the ESM Department exceeded US $16 million.
+In the academic year 2004-2005, the research expenditures of ESM exceeded US $16 million.
 Departmental faculty members and students published 225 papers in international peer-reviewed journals and conference proceedings.
 16 MS and M Eng degrees were granted that year, as well as 19 PhD degrees.

-With over 20,000 square feet of laboratory space in four buildings, wireless networking of computers, a complement of helpful and cheerful staff members to provide administrative and other support, the department's facilities and family-like environment will help you attain your full potential as a researcher who will develop future pathways for humanity.
+With more than 20,000 square feet of laboratory space in four buildings, wireless networking of computers, a complement of helpful and cheerful staff members to provide administrative and other support, the department's facilities and family-like environment will help you attain your full potential as a researcher who will develop future pathways for humanity.

 About the curriculum: